KaiGuo20/KaiGuo20.github.io/_pages/about.md

 =====
 **May.
 2026:** Our paper "Why Retrieval-Augmented Generation Fails: A Graph Perspective" is accepted by KDD 2026

-**Mar.
+**May.
 2026:** Our paper "Fix Before Search: Benchmarking Agentic Visual Query Pre-processing in Multimodal Retrieval-augmented Generation" is accepted by ICML 2026

-**Mar.
+**May.
 2026:** Our paper "When Do Hallucinations Arise?
 A Graph Perspective on the Evolution of Path Reuse and Path Compression" is accepted by ICML 2026

 **Apr.
 2026:** Our paper "Attn-GS: Attention-Guided Context Compression for Efficient Personalized LLMs" is accepted by the ACL 2026 Main Conference!